microsoft/AIMFGIgnited/docs/index.md

 ## **Webinar Series Details** 🛑LIVE

 - **Capacity**: **Limited to 1,000 attendees** – First-come, first-served
-- **Cost**: **Completely free** – Open to all professionals committed to transforming healthcare
+- **Cost**: **Completely free** – Open to all professionals committed to transforming manufacturing
 - **Format**: **Virtual, live sessions with Microsoft experts Q&A**
-- **Objective**: Empowering attendees with actionable AI strategies to accelerate adoption and drive meaningful change in healthcare.
+- **Objective**: Empowering attendees with actionable AI strategies to accelerate adoption and drive meaningful change in manufacturing.

 ## **FY25 Upcoming Sessions** 📅